-In the previous video, we’ve discussed what a reward is, from a behavioral and psychological point of view.
+In the previous video, we’ve explored what a reward is, from a behavioural and psychological point of view.

 The study of the reward system started in the 1950s.
 In animal studies, scientists found brain areas whose electrical stimulation was found to be rewarding.
 In fact, the animals would continuously press a lever to obtain this stimulation and stopped only when exhausted.
 Subsequent studies found similar areas in other animals, including humans.

 Since then the study of the human reward system continued, and we identified a set of distinct areas that form the reward circuitry.
 The circuit is composed of multiple areas, including the Ventral Tegumental Area and the Nucleus Accumbens.